 Risk Estimate Modeling

-Dose and risk estimates from CAP-88 PC are applicable only to low-level chronic exposures, since the health effects and dosimetric data are based on low-level chronic intakes.
-CAP-88 PC cannot be used for either short-term or high-level radionuclide intakes.
+Dose and risk estimates from CAP88-PC are applicable only to low-level chronic exposures, because the health effects and dosimetric data are based on low-level chronic intakes.
+CAP88-PC should not be used for either short-term or high-level radionuclide intakes.

-CAP-88 PC provides the CAP-88 methodology for assessments of both collective populations and maximally-exposed individuals and allows users to edit some environmental transport variables.
-A complete set of dose and risk factors, census data, and stability array data used in CAP-88 is provided, however, site specific data can be entered by the user.
+CAP88-PC provides methodologies for assessments of both collective populations and maximally-exposed individuals and allows users to edit some environmental transport variables.
+A complete set of dose and risk factors, census data, and stability array data used in CAP88-PC is provided; however, site-specific data can be entered by the user.